Jailed Reuters reporters, U.S. border photographers win Pulitzer Prizes

-NEW YORK (Reuters) - Reuters won two Pulitzer Prizes on Monday, one for an investigative report that revealed the massacre of 10 Muslim Rohingya men by Buddhist villagers and Myanmar security forces, and one for photographs of migrants on the U.S. border, the Pulitzer administrator announced.
+NEW YORK (Reuters) - Reuters won two Pulitzer Prizes on Monday, one for revealing the massacre of 10 Muslim Rohingya men by Buddhist villagers and Myanmar security forces, and another for photographs of Central American migrants seeking refuge in the United States.

-The Pulitzers are the most prestigious prizes in American journalism, awarded since 1917 after being established in the will of newspaper publisher Joseph Pulitzer.
-The 18-member Pulitzer board is made up of past winners and other distinguished journalists and academics.
+The awards marked the second year in a row that Reuters has won two Pulitzers, the most prestigious prize in American journalism.
+Overall Reuters has won seven since 2008.

+Two of this year’s honourees have been jailed for 490 days in Myanmar for their role in uncovering the killings.

-“While it’s gratifying to be recognised for the work, public attention should be focussed more on the people about whom we report than on us: in this case, the Rohingya and the Central American migrants,” said Reuters Editor-in-Chief Stephen J. Adler.
+“While it’s gratifying to be recognised for the work, public attention should be focussed more on the people about whom we report than on us: in this case, the Rohingya and the Central American migrants,” Reuters Editor-in-Chief Stephen J. Adler said.

+In other categories, coverage of mass shootings in the United States and investigations into U.S. President Donald Trump featured prominently.
+The New York Times and the Washington Post also took two Pulitzers each.
+Read a full list of winners: bit.ly/2UFjVcI

-Reuters and the Associated Press were both awarded prizes for international reporting.
+Reuters and the Associated Press were both awarded prizes for international reporting, with the AP winning for its coverage of war atrocities in Yemen.

-The Reuters entry featured an investigative report that revealed the massacre of 10 Muslim Rohingya men by Buddhist villagers and Myanmar security forces at the village of Inn Din, in the heart of the conflict zone of Rakhine State.
-The story can be read here: here
+The Reuters award was for an investigative report that revealed the massacre of 10 Muslim Rohingya at the village of Inn Din, in the heart of the conflict zone of Rakhine State in Myanmar.
+Read the story: reut.rs/2KFTSgQ

 Two young Reuters reporters, Wa Lone and Kyaw Soe Oo, both Myanmar citizens, found a mass grave filled with bones sticking out of the ground.
 They went on to gather testimony from perpetrators, witnesses and families of victims.